roman-milk/roman-milk.github.io/my-fair-slut.md

  “You know!
 And you haven’t done anything?
 After what he did to us?!”
 I exclaim.

  “First of all, dear husband, you are the one that did this to me.
 You weren’t happy with the wife you had.
 You brought home the tape.
 You changed me into the slut I am.
 What you didn’t get is if you actually tried to introduce me to all this normally you and I would have both found out that I love it.
 I really do.
 I’ve never felt so alive, so sexual, so desirable.
 And Paul gives me everything I want: men and women to fuck, you as my personal slave, His magnificent cock, and discipline.
 Oh I do so love when He disciplines me.”
-Report_Story #2